mbrezu/Cheat-JS/README.md

 'consuming' macros produced by someone else (a 'macro producer').
-Hmmm, people will certainly be amused if a 'macro producer' starts distributing a 40MB executable (this is about the minimum size for SBCL standalone executables) that just explodes some constructs in the source code :-)
+Hmmm, people will certainly be amused if a 'macro producer' starts distributing a 40MB executable (this is about the minimum size for SBCL standalone executables) that explodes constructs in the source code into larger code :-)

 With a JavaScript parser written in JavaScript it would be possible to do what Cheat-JS does without Common Lisp (though without backquotes